Convergence and divergence of Kleinian punctured torus groups: Introduction

-Our main result in this paper is Theorem \ref{main} below (see Theorems \ref{horo} and \ref{tan}).
-Roughly speaking, it states that if either $\{x_n\}$ or $\{y_n\}$ converge {\it horocyclically} to $\fty$ then $Q(x_n,y_n)$ diverges, and that if both $\{x_n\}$ and $\{y_n\}$ converge {\it tangentially} to $\fty$ then $Q(x_n,y_n)$ converges provided that the speeds of their convergence to $\fty$ are in the ratio of $p:p+1$ for some integer $p$.
+Our main result, Theorem \ref{main} below (see Theorems \ref{horo} and \ref{tan}), implies that all exotically convergent sequences are essentially obtained by the method of Anderson and Canary.
+More precisely, it states that for a given simple closed curve $c$ on $S$, if either $\{x_n\}$ or $\{y_n\}$ converge ``horocyclically" to $c$ in $\ov \T(S)$ then $\{Q(x_n,y_n)\}$ diverges, and that if both $\{x_n\}$ and $\{y_n\}$ converge ``tangentially" to $c$ then $\{Q(x_n,y_n)\}$ converges provided that the speeds of their convergence to $c$ are in the ratio of $p:p+1$ for some integer $p$.

+We denote by $l_x(c)$ the hyperbolic length of the geodesic realization of a simple closed curve $c$ on the Riemann surface $x \in \T(S)$.